Ever heard the old saying “You get what you pay for”? Well, the same is true for hotels in Las Vegas.

 Other Luxury Strip Resorts To Consider

-If you’re looking to save a few bucks while not skimping on luxury, I’d recommend checking out the following resorts that are extremely nice, but finished just outside of the top 7 most expensive hotels on the Strip.
+If you’re looking to save a few bucks while not skimping on luxury, I’d recommend checking out the following resorts that are extremely nice, however, finished just outside of the top 7 most expensive hotels in Vegas.

 Resorts World – Crockfords